Dear Consumer Ed:

 Prior to making any major purchases, you should ask questions, compare prices, and read ads, product reviews and the manufacturer’s warranty.
 Whenever you purchase big-ticket items (especially things like mattresses), you should always get everything in writing, including all warranties, promises and return policies.
 Always keep copies of contracts, receipts and warranties.
 A manufacturer’s warranty may provide you with recourse if the mattress turns out to be defective.

 Finally, if the retailer misrepresented the quality of the mattress, or stated that the mattress was new when in fact it was actually used (or made with used materials), the retailer may be in violation of the Fair Business Practices Act.
-In these circumstances, you can file a complaint with the Governor’s Office of Consumer Protection by calling 404-651-8600 or visiting www.consumer.ga.gov.
+In these circumstances, you can file a complaint with the Georgia Department of Law’s Consumer Protection Unit by calling 404-651-8600 or visiting www.consumer.ga.gov.

 If you enjoyed this post, make sure you subscribe to my RSS feed!